satyam8932/Sign-Language-Detector/README.md

 # Sign-Language-Detector

-This repo is not maintained.
+This repo is currently not maintained.